 - Wait for your fulfillment channel to fulfill your order.
 In your Pipe17 dashboard, click on Orders and navigate to your test order.
 Scroll to the Shipping Request section.
 You will see the order is now in Fulfilled status and the shipping request contains the tracking information.

-6. Shortly after the order displays as Fulfilled in Pipe17, the fulfillment will also be sent to your sales channel.
-Log in to your sales channel and confirm that the order is fulfilled in that platform too.
+- Shortly after the order displays as Fulfilled in Pipe17, the fulfillment will also be sent to your sales channel.
+Log in to your sales channel and confirm that the order is fulfilled in that platform as well.

 Now that you’ve tested your entire product, inventory, and order flow, you’re ready to: